jgizis/LSST-BD-Cadence/README.md

 # LSST-BD-Cadence
 notebooks for brown dwarf related calculations for Vera C. Rubin Observatory LSST.
 Aimed at developing a Cadence Note to the SCOC.

-Numbers_for_Note notebook has the actual Figure of Metric (observable volume of L7 dwarfs) divided by the baseline.
+Numbers_for_Note notebook has the actual Figure of Metric (observable volume of L7 dwarfs divided by the corresponding baseline).
 Meant to give numbers for the document.

 Brown_Dwarf_LF_LSST has information on the absolute magnitudes and space densities of L,T dwarfs as a function of spectral type.
-[Y dwarfs are faint anyway so not considered]
+Y dwarfs are too faint to worry about.
+This notebook doesn't do anything original.

 The remaining notebooks are designed to work on NOIRLab DataLab notebooks.
 You have to use the LSST MAF kernel.
 See the Jones cadence report (PSTN-051) and community.lsst.org for descriptions of the simulation families and their purpose.

 bd_dist_metric runs through the baseline 1.7 cadence simulation for a variety of spectral types.